AuthenticAy/system_engineering-devops/0x03-shell_variables_expansions/README.md

-This directory contains solutions for the shell variables and expansions project in the System Engineering DevOps module.
+This directory contains scripts for environmemt variables and expansions.